The Clowns of God: Critical reception

 Helen Brown in The Canberra Times noted: "There is plenty of action and suspense, but towards the end the theological debate becomes a little repetitious.
 The questions are posed again and again, but the answers are forever delayed.
 There seems to be no way out."

 In her literary study of West and his work, Maryanne Confoy noted: "In this, as in several West's novels, we are confronted with a single character who has the task of challenging the world.
 The compassionate but enigmatic papal figure who struggled with the oppressive institution, Kiril of The Shoes of the Fisherman, is offset in The Clowns of God by the charismatic figure of Jean Marie called to battle on behalf of the good, with no weapon but the strength of his own belief in his prophetic vision.
 This is West's depiction of the call to conversion–twentieth-century style."

 Publication history

-After its original publication in 1981 in England by publishers Hodder and Stoughton the novel was later published as follows:
+After its original publication in 1981 in the UK by publishers Hodder and Stoughton the novel was later published as follows: